rupam1361/teachable_machine_clone/README.md

 # Starting the project
 Download the repo.
-Go to the project directory and run "nom install".
+Go to the project directory and run "npm install".
 This will install all the dependencies.
 Then run "npm start" to start the project.

 # About the project